-Outline actions to be taken by the Base Contact and designated senior members of staff.
+The Emergency Base Contact and designated senior members of staff must be aware of their important roles.

-Having been informed by the Visit Leader that an incident, accident or emergency has occurred and that the emergency procedures are in operation, the Base Contact should refer to Form 9 and inform one of the two designated senior members of staff.
+In the event of emergency, the Visit Leader should refer to Form 10 'Emergency Action Plan'.
+They must inform the Emergency Base Contact.
+Having been informed by the Visit Leader that an incident, accident or emergency has occurred and that the emergency procedures are in operation, the Emergency Base Contact should refer to Form 9 'Base Contact Checklist' and inform one of the two designated senior members of staff.